Tommy Gale (racing driver): Career

 Gale started as a NASCAR Cup Series rookie when he was 34 years old and competed until his retirement at the age of 51.
 Leading only three laps of his 60,655-lap spanning career, Gale managed to make $683,965 in total winnings ($ when adjusted for inflation).
 While starting in 27th place on average, his average finishes were 22nd place after competing in a grueling 75239.7 mi of top-level professional stock car racing.

-His only three DNQs came at the 1972 Miller High Life 500, the 1973 Daytona 500 and at the 1984 Talladega 500.
+Gale's only three DNQs came at the 1972 Miller High Life 500, the 1973 Daytona 500 and at the 1984 Talladega 500.

 Gale's strongest performances are on short oval tracks where he finished an average of twentieth place.
 His weakness would be found on road courses; where a finish of 28th place would be expected out of Gale.
 His primary vehicle throughout his career was the No. 64 Ford machine owned by fellow NASCAR driver Elmo Langley.